imfelix/imfelix.github.io/source/projects/2016-11-02-the-making-of-my-portfolio.html.markdown

 <header>
   <h1 class="mt0 mb2 grey-darker bold line-height-title font-double sm-font-triple">The Making Of My Portfolio</h1>
-  <p class="mb0 grey sans line-height-small">The process of how I created my portfolio, and my reasons behind it.
-It was a good mixed of feelings, and heaps of learning along the way.
-All the right reasons to have built it.</p>
+  <p class="mb0 grey sans line-height-small">Maybe a little lame to have my portfolio under my own projects.
+Nonetheless, it was an interesting process of how I created my portfolio, and my reasons for the design choices.</p>
 </header>